Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 The result is that some Sitecore solution architects are inclined to structure their Visual Studio solutions with fewer projects, while still following Sitecore Helix conventions in .NET namespaces and in the dependencies between classes.
-Effectively, thus modules have "logical" boundaries rather than "physical" boundaries.
+Effectively, modules have "logical" boundaries rather than "physical" boundaries.

 You should apply Sitecore Helix in a way that you see as best for your customer,